By Wael Abdelgawad | IslamicSunrays.com

 Update, 11-7-2010 – Nominated for a Brass Crescent Award

-When I wrote the introduction to this website last year, I mentioned that one of my inspirations was Jinan Bastaki’s amazing series on Salat, written for Shaykh Suhaib Webb’s blog.
+When I wrote the introduction to this website last year, I mentioned that one of my inspirations was Jinan Bastaki’s amazing series on Salat, written for Shaykh Suhaib Webb’s Virtual Mosque.

 Since then, my article, “Remembering a Friend Who Died Badly, and Moving Beyond Blame” has been nominated for 2010’s Brass Crescent award.
 The Brass Crescents are annual awards that honor the best Muslim blogs and writing on the internet.
 My article has been nominated in the “Best Post or Series” category.